openzipkin/brave/instrumentation/servlet/README.md

 like the http url.

 ## Configuration
 To enable tracing, you need to add the `TracingFilter`.
+If using Spring, we provide a [built-in delegate](../spring-webmvc) to configure it.
+Otherwise, use a different framework or look at one of the manually configured examples below.

 ### Servlet 3+
 When configuring, make sure this is set for all paths, all dispatcher